 Other requirements are a bit more onerous.
 As mentioned above, Italian internet cafes require all users to submit their passports for copying.
 No passport, no internet.
 In China, real name registration with ID might also be required.
 So if you’re worried about providing your personal ID in some shady internet dive, it might be a good idea to give net cafes in these countries a pass.

-Tip: Before you land, do a web search, use Google Maps, or try sites like Net Cafe Guide to locate a cybercafe nearby.
+Tip: Before you land, do a web search, use Google Maps, or try sites like Net Cafe Guide [No Longer Available] to locate a cybercafe nearby.

 Using Hotels, Hostels & Co-Working Spaces

 If you are carrying your own net-enabled device, you can often get access via the hospitality businesses you use.
 For backpackers, hostels almost always provide free or very cheap internet access.
 Obviously, speeds might be low and security might be lacking, but for occasionally checking your email it certainly does the trick.
 Hotels offer the same service.